jstiff/notes_from_learning/CS_Lectures/OS/shell.md

     - In the midst of our jubilation, it was discovered that the chdir (change current directory) command had stopped working.
 There was much reading of code and anxious introspection about how the addition of fork could have broken the chdir call.
 Finally the truth dawned: in the old system chdir was an ordinary command; it adjusted the current directory of the (unique) process attached to the terminal.
 Under the new system, the chdir command correctly changed the current directory of the process created to execute it, but this process promptly terminated and had no effect whatsoever on its parent shell!
 It was necessary to make chdir a special command, executed internally within the shell.
 It turns out that several command-like functions have the same property, for example login.
     - Source: Dennis M. Ritchie, “The Evolution of the Unix Time-sharing System”, AT&T Bell Laboratories Technical Journal 63(6), Part 2, Oct.
 1984, pp.1577–93
       - Because a new process is created to execute each command, chdir would be ineffective if it were written as a normal command.
 It is therefore recognized and executed by the Shell.

+### Shell Operation.

+- description of the shell’s operation when it reads and executes a command..
+  1. Reads its input from a file (see Shell Scripts), from a string supplied as an argument to the -c invocation option (see Invoking Bash), or from the user’s terminal.
+  2. Breaks the input into words and operators, obeying the quoting rules described in Quoting.
+These tokens are separated by metacharacters.
+Alias expansion is performed by this step (see Aliases).
+  3. Parses the tokens into simple and compound commands (see Shell Commands).
+  4. Performs the various shell expansions (see Shell Expansions), breaking the expanded tokens into lists of filenames (see Filename Expansion) and commands and arguments.
+  5. Performs any necessary redirections (see Redirections) and removes the redirection operators and their operands from the argument list.
+  6. Executes the command (see Executing Commands).
+  7. Optionally waits for the command to complete and collects its exit status (see Exit Status).